jecki/DHParser/documentation_src/manuals/01_ebnf.rst

-Here, a possible remedy is to employ a preprocessor, that distinguishes the fenced code from quoted fences and replaces the non-quoted fences by context-free opening and closing markers that can then be cpatured at parsing stage.
+Here, a possible remedy is to employ a preprocessor, that distinguishes the fenced code from quoted fences and replaces the non-quoted fences by context-free opening and closing markers that can then be captured at parsing stage.
 Using preprocessors is often a clean and pragmatic solution and DHParser includes dedicated support for preprocessors.
 However, introducing preprocessors also hast some downsides.
 One disadvantage is that a preprocessor requires a makeshift parser of its own that must be strong enough not to